Tips for College Students

 Have you ever noticed how sometimes your grief journey can either cause more stress or exacerbate the stress you already have?
 On this unknown journey, we are already faced with our world being forever changed, and can be bombarded with all of these new obstacles we weren’t planning for.
 During this time, it’s easy to get lost in and overwhelmed by the crazy mixture that is stress and grief.

 Below we give you some tips on how to help manage or rethink some tasks that may have seemed easier before the death of your loved one.
-Let’s see if we can help get you feeling better about some of these things!
+Let’s see if these tips can help get you feeling better about some of these things!

 Here are some tips that may help you rethink some old habits …